anars/TaxicabNumbers/README.md

 Episode : The farnsworth parabox (2003)

+The parallel universe where everyone has bobble-heads is called Universe 1729.
+Inhabitants say impolite things and speaking seems to set them in motion.
+The Parallel Universe Boxes here are pink.

 #### A taxicab in Bender's Big Score is the number 87539319, which is the sum of two positive cubes in 3 ways.
 ![Taxicab 87539319](taxicab-87539319.png)

 Episode : Bender's big score (2007)

+The number of the taxi (Chineese Checker Cab Co) Fry entered in 2012 is 87539319, which is the sum of two positive cubes in 3 ways.
+This is a reference to the incident with Hardy and Ramanujan.